 - identify unanswered questions within the field of human genetics

-- write a research grant proposal to experimentally address unanswered questions within the field of human genetics.
+- write a research proposal to experimentally address unanswered questions within the field of human genetics.

 - To be able to understand, evaluate and convey human genetic research.